Lecture

 TOPIC

-Introduction to mobile robotics: basic concepts centered around the differential drive vehicle used in the course (e-puck) and the high-fidelity, open-source robotic simulator (Webots).
+Introduction to mobile robotics: basic concepts centered around the differential drive vehicle considered in the course (e-puck) and the high-fidelity, open-source robotic simulator (Webots).
 Introduction to control architecture for mobile robots with special focus on reactive control architectures.

 LECTURE